cascadedebt/skills-assessment-fullstack-engineer/README.md

 - **Ensure that your project runs fully BEFORE submission!**

-- Verify that you have dockerised your app, and you are confident with your deploy.
+- include a `README.md` file with instructions to build and run the app.
+Be sure to document any requirements (assume developers reading this could be running on Windows, Mac, or Linux workstations)

-- Push and merge into your git repository's main branch.
+- Compress your files for submission - if a git repository, feel free to include history in the zip/gzip.

-- Submit your project's git repository URL to either the Rippling comms channel or via email to `parham@cascadedebt.com`.
+- Submit your project via email to `parham@cascadedebt.com`.
+Alternatively, you can also upload it to Google Drive, One Drive, Dropbox, Box - any file sharing service, so long as a link is included in the email.